An awesome road trip to Walnut Canyon National Monument (updated)

 Wildflower blooms at Walnut Canyon

-Hike to the cliff dwellings
+Hike to the cliff dwellings of Walnut Canyon

 In order to explore the cliff dwellings at Walnut Canyon, you have to walk down a set of stairs almost to the bottom of the canyon where the most of the dwellings are located mid way up the canyon walls.
 The walk down is scenic with beautiful cactus and other local flora with striking views around Walnut Canyon and surrounding area.